VojtechVitek/rerun/README.md

 - [ ] Verbose mode
 - [ ] Interactive mode
 - [ ] Config file, as an alternative to direct CLI invocation
+- [ ] Act when a new dir is added/removed

 ```yaml
 api: